The Jungle Book: Illustrations

 The early editions were illustrated with drawings in the text by John Lockwood Kipling (Rudyard's father), and the American artists W. H. Drake and Paul Frenzeny.

 Editions and translations

 The book has appeared in over 500 print editions, and over 100 audiobooks.
 It has been translated into at least 36 languages.
+In 2024, page proofs of the book were donated to Cambridge University Library.

 Themes

 Abandonment and fostering

 Critics such as Harry Ricketts have observed that Kipling returns repeatedly to the theme of the abandoned and fostered child, recalling his own childhood feelings of abandonment.
 In his view, the enemy, Shere Khan, represents the "malevolent would-be foster-parent" who Mowgli in the end outwits and destroys, just as Kipling as a boy had to face Mrs Holloway in place of his parents.
 Ricketts writes that in "Mowgli's Brothers", the hero loses his human parents at the outset, and his wolf fosterers at the conclusion; and Mowgli is again rejected at the end of "Tiger!
 Tiger!", but each time is compensated by "a queue of would-be foster-parents" including the wolves, Baloo, Bagheera and Kaa.
 In Ricketts's view, the power that Mowgli has over all these characters who compete for his affection is part of the book's appeal to children.
 The historian of India Philip Mason similarly emphasises the Mowgli myth, where the fostered hero, "the odd man out among wolves and men alike", eventually triumphs over his enemies.
 Mason notes that both Rikki-Tikki-Tavi and The White Seal do much the same.